Culter F.C.

 Culter Junior Football Club is a Scottish football club from the village of Peterculter, a suburb of Aberdeen.
 Members of the Scottish Junior Football Association, they currently play in the North of Scotland Football League.
 The club is based at Crombie Park and their colours are red and white.

+History

+The club was founded in October 1890 by members of the Culter Cricket Club, but did not play any matches until the following year.
+The club was originally a Junior club, but spent the 1895–96 and 1896–97 seasons as a member of the Scottish Football Association, entering the Scottish Qualifying Cup in both seasons, although it lost 8–0 in the first round both times, to Orion and Victoria United respectively.
+As a senior club Culter wore blue and white stripes and played at Culter Park.

+The club suffered a tragedy in October 1892, when one of its players, right-back William Wallace, died of injuries he suffered after colliding with a Victoria Rangers player in a friendly between the two sides; the incident had seemed so slight that Wallace continued playing for a short while, but his condition deteriorated overnight.

 Culter made history, along with Linlithgow Rose and Pollok by becoming the first Junior football teams to enter the first round proper of the Scottish Cup for the 2007–08 competition.
 This was due to the SFA allowing up to four Junior teams to enter, if those teams had won one of the three Super Leagues or the Scottish Junior Cup.
 They have played in the Cup on six occasions, in 2007–08, 2011–12, 2013–14, 2014–15, 2023–24 and 2024–25, reaching the third round on the first three occasions.

 The team have been managed since November 2018 by Lee Youngson.